-If you wish to override any of the defaults for the game configuration, you may type one or more of the following options, separated by spaces, after typing ERIC on the MS-DOS command line:
+If you wish to override any of the defaults for the game configuration, you may type one or more of the following options, separated by spaces, after typing S301 on the MS-DOS command line:

 EGA Makes the game display EGA graphics VGA Makes the game display VGA graphics.
 SVGA Makes the game display Super VGA graphics.
 XMOUSE Overrides the default Microsoft mouse driver.
 Use when you have a mouse that is not Microsoft compatible.
-ADLIB Causes music to be played through an AdLib Music Synthesizer Card, if present.
-BLASTER Causes music to be played through a Sound Blaster card, if present.
-You may set the IRQ number and I/O address for your Sound Blaster card by typing: ERIC BLASTER <irq number=""> .</irq> МТ32 Causes music to be played on a Roland MT-32 (or compatible) sound module, if present.
-You may set the IRQ number and I/O address for your MIDI sound module by typing: ERIC MT32 <irq number=""> .</irq> NOCYCLE Disables color cycling animation for computers with EGA and VGA adapters and color monitors.
+ADLIB Causes music or RealSound sound effects to be played through an AdLib Music Synthesizer Card, if present.
+BLASTER Causes music and RealSound sound effects to be played through a Sound Blaster card, if present.
+You may set the IRQ number and I/O address for your Sound Blaster card by typing: S301 BLASTER <irq number=""> .</irq> MT32 Causes music to be played on a Roland MT-32 (or compatible) sound module, if present.
+You may set the IRQ number and I/O address for your MIDI sound module by typing: S301 MT32 <irq number=""></irq> .
+NOCYCLE Disables color cycling animation for computers with EGA and VGA adapters and color monitors.
 REAL Disables AdLib, Sound Blaster, and Roland music and plays RealSound sound effects through the PC's internal speaker.
 NOREAL Disables RealSound sound effects.